Stop Performing and Start Communicating.

 All Speaking is Public Speaking.

 Most people can start or join a conversation without a second thought.
-They engage with ease.
-They may be witty, serious, telling a story, or sharing information.
-These everyday conversations rarely make people feeling anxious or nervous.
+We engage with ease.
+We may be witty, serious, telling a story, or sharing information.
+These light, everyday conversations rarely make us feel anxious or nervous.
 Why?
-Because they don’t anticipate the other person will evaluate them or judge their conversational skills.
-They are simply expressing their thoughts.
+Because we don’t think the other person / people is there to evaluate us or judge our skill level.
+We know we are simply expressing our thoughts.
 We call this communication.

 If you can speak authentically to one person, you can speak effectively to any number of listeners.